3.01 Campus Security

 The alleged victim of a crime of violence or a non-forcible sex offense may make a written request to disclose the results of any disciplinary hearing conducted by the College against the student who is the alleged perpetrator of the crime or offense.

 If the alleged victim is deceased due to the crime or offense, the next of kin of the alleged victim shall be treated as the alleged victim about disclosure.
-The College will provide the results of the disciplinary hearing to the alleged victim’s next of kin, if requested
+The College will provide the results of the disciplinary hearing to the alleged victim’s next of kin, if requested.

 Daily Crime Log

 The purpose of the Daily Crime Log is to record criminal incidents and alleged criminal incidents reported to Campus Security and crimes that are initially reported to another campus security authority or a local enforcement agency and subsequently reports them to Campus Security.
-Crime Log entries include all Clery-related crimes reported to Campus Security for the required geographic locations and discloses specific information about criminal incidents, not crime statistics.
+Crime Log entries include all Clery-related crimes reported to Campus Security for the required geographic locations and disclose specific information about criminal incidents, not crime statistics.
 The Daily Crime Log is designed to disclose crime information on a timelier basis than the annual statistical disclosures.
 The victims' confidentiality will be protected, including record-keeping that excludes personally identifiable information on victims.
 Daily Crime Log discloses specific information about criminal incidents, not crime statistics.

 An entry, an addition to an entry, or a change in the disposition of a complaint is recorded within two business days of the receipt of the information by Campus Security.
 Updates to the disposition of a crime log entry will not be made if 60 business days have passed from the entry date.
 A business day is Monday through Friday, except for days when the College is closed.
 The only exceptions to this rule are: